elgwhoppo/lanpartysign/README.md

 -   Screen for the watchdog process - sudo apt install screen
 -   https://pypi.org/project/pysnmp/ - sudo pip3 install pysnmp
 -   pip3 install pyasn1==0.4.8 (had to downgrade for compatability)
 -   The RPi.GPIO library.
-This allows us to use a DMA for the precise timing required for multiplexing.
-We installed it straight from GitHub:
+No install required with python 3.9.2.

 The Python Script
 =================